wader/ansisvg/README.md

 By default, `ansisvg` uses font-relative `ch`/`em` coordinates.
 This should make SVG dimensions and line/character spacing consistent with font family/size.
 When SVG dimensions and/or text coordinates are off, it is possible to force explicit pixel units for coordinates by specifying `-charboxsize` in X/Y pixel units, e.g. `8x16`.

 Inkscape currently [cannot deal with SVG size expressed in font-relative units](https://gitlab.com/inkscape/inkscape/-/issues/4737), a quick workaround is Ctrl-Shift-R (resize page to content).

+## Margin size

+With `--marginsize` a margin can be defined, so there is a bit of empty space (or "border") around the image.
+Default is zero margin size, i.e. the terminal characters are touching the edge of the image.
+`--marginsize` is interpreted as X/Y in the currently selected units, i.e. `ch`/`em` by default, and `px` if `--charboxsize` is used.

 ## Consolidated text vs. grid mode